- BEHIND THE HEADLINES: Who is responsible for protecting us? Read More

-- Numbers not adding up Read More
+- BNOCL not only about oil Read More

-- Joshua riding high Read More
+- Marvay still on a high Read More

 SHE TESTIFIED about her divine revelation from God five years ago which provided her with the knowledge that the world would go through an extremely difficult recessionary period.
 In fact, according to London minister Reverend Gloria Ifill, when God shared this knowledge with her [which she immediately told her husband], there was no sign of a world recession.
 However, less than a year later, what God revealed to her came to pass.
 Today, Ifill also has a word of hope for those affected by current economic conditions.
 Preaching at Messengers For Christ Ministries, Pasture Road, Haggatt Hall, St Michael, recently, Ifill said the answer to the present recession was in the hands of every born-again believer.
 Citing 2 Chronicles 7:14 as her main text, she said that if the people of God would humble themselves, pray, seek His face and turn from their wicked ways, then God would hear from Heaven, forgive their sins and heal their land.
 She told the congregation, headed by Reverend Thelma Gill-Barnett, that believers the world over must return to God, spend time in prayer, ask God to forgive their sins and witness the healing of their respective countries.
 “It’s no use fighting with the politicians.
 They do not have the answer.
 This is prophecy being fulfilled.
 Christians have to pray and intercede for their respective countries for God to move.
 Too many people the world over are involved in corporate greed.
 “God says this recession is not an ordinary recession.
 It is a God recession.
 Don’t matter how much money governments borrow to control their budgets, it’s like money going into a hole.
 It’s time to stop fighting with the politicians and start praying.
 “There is no president or financial controller who can come up with the answers,” she preached.
 Ifill said the financial situation in her country was “indicative of the serious period in which we are living”, with large establishments closing their doors, salaries being cut in half, nurses being sent home and teachers learning the country in significant numbers in search of jobs.
 “Millions of people are out of work.
 Many are leaving universities and having to depend on government.
 We must spend time reading the Scriptures and live by them.
 If we do, this would be a wonderful world but people are busy looking for money instead,” Ifill said.
 Again emphasizing that the solution to the economic challenges facing the world lay in the body of Christ, she urged the church to live right before God and watch Him move on their behalf.
 The morning service also included special ministry by members of the Sunday School department, uplifting worship led by Apostle Adona Bradshaw and Holy Communion conducted by Minister Paul Massiah. • To have your church featured in Altar Call, please contact Cheryl Harewood at 430-5494 or email firstname.lastname@example.org.